 Know The State’s DUI Laws

 Not all states have the same DUI conditions and penalties, and some of them are more lenient than others.
+Schedule an appointment with DUI attorneys in Pennsylvania before you decide on what you need to do.
 Depending on the state, whether you go to a judge or jury case can also have differences in the legal situation you are involved in.

 Most of the time, DUI penalties can include fines from between $500 to $2,000, one year of jail time/prison time, license suspension, community service/probation, various vehicle-related restrictions, house arrest, and even inclusion into drug prevention and testing programs.